fmalina/revisions-blocl/blog/landlords-say-no-smoking.md

 ![Landlords say no smoking](/media/images/passive-smoking-image.jpg)

-From recent research carried out by [FlatmateRooms.co.uk](https://www.flatmaterooms.co.uk) the situation can only be described as ‘fuming’ for tenants as growing numbers of landlords ban those who smoke.
+From recent research we carried out the situation can only be described as ‘fuming’ for tenants as growing numbers of landlords ban those who smoke.
 In 2010 31% of members would tolerate a smoking tenant, a figure which has dropped to just 18% today from 15,174 landlord adverts surveyed.
 With 80,000